Ilhan Omar: “Real Change Is Possible”

 But this isn’t a time for despair.
 Democratic socialists have made enormous gains in recent years, and the public supports the signature policies we’re pushing.

-In a recent interview on the Dig, a Jacobin Radio podcast, host Daniel Denvir spoke with one of the leading lights of the democratic socialist movement, Minnesota representative Ilhan Omar.
-You can hear the Dig and all of the Jacobin podcasts by subscribing at Jacobin Radio, and support the show at Patreon.
+In a recent interview on The Dig, a Jacobin Radio podcast, host Daniel Denvir spoke with one of the leading lights of the democratic socialist movement, Minnesota representative Ilhan Omar.
+You can hear The Dig and all of the Jacobin podcasts by subscribing to Jacobin Radio.

 A lot of people are let down and downright terrified right now.
 This felt like such a big shot, and people feel like it’s slipping away, which is why I wanted to talk to you today.
 You were born in Mogadishu, Somalia in 1982, and your family fled the civil war there.
 You spent four years in a refugee camp in Kenya before moving to the United States.
 Today, of course, you’re a member of the US House and a leader in our resurgent US left.
 What lessons can you share from your own experience to help everyone out there listening, to help us get our heads straight and push forward?